Interview Questions Generator

 - Structured interview

-- An interview that uses planned questions and common scoring standards so answers can be compared more consistently.
+- An interview format that uses planned lead questions and consistent scoring criteria across comparable sessions.

 - Focus area